The Globe and Mail: Editorial board

 The editorial board of the newspaper is chaired by the editor-in-chief, who nominates new members as needed.
 The editorial board controls the overall direction of the newspaper and is given prime billing on the editorial pages.
 It is the editorial board who endorses political candidates in the run-up to elections.
-The editorial board's membership list has become a closely guarded secret under the tenure of David Walmsley, but of the following writers in March 2011 under John Stackhouse:
+The editorial board's membership list has become a closely guarded secret under the tenure of David Walmsley.